nauam/Courses/docs/learning/howto/java-plugin.md

 Now we want to make changes to the plugin and see them take effect so we know how to iterate on the plugin.
 Open up `Hellojava.java` in vscode by pressing `cmd+p` and entering `Hellojava.java` in the prompt.
 This is the plugin class that the plugin bootstrap script generated.
 Some things to note:

-- The `@PluginDescription` annotation sets the title and description of the plugin as it should appear in QW Control.
+- The `@PluginDescription` annotation sets the title and description of the plugin as it should appear in Rundeck.
-- The `getDescription()` method describes the parameters to the plugin that QW Control will render as QW Control GUI elements.
+- The `getDescription()` method describes the parameters to the plugin that Rundeck will render as Rundeck GUI elements.
 - The `executeStep()` method is where the plugin logic happens.

 Let's update `executeStep()` to list the files in the current directory.
 Update `Hellojava.java` to the following: